sdfarshid/backendcodechallenge/README.md

 In order to be considered for the Backend position, you must complete the following task.

-*Note: This task should take no longer than 2-3 hours at the most.*

 ### Prerequisites

 - Experience with [PHP](http://www.php.net), Symfony or other frameworks (e.g. Laravel)